 To spread the frosting: Using a table knife swirl on enough frosting on cookie or cupcake tops to yield a 1/4-inch thick layer, or as desired.
 To pipe the frosting, put it in a pastry bag fitted with a ½-inch diameter open star tip and pipe out single stars, rosettes or as desired.
 Serve the treats immediately or place in a single layer an airtight container.
 Store at cool room temperature for up to 3 days or freeze for up to 10 days.
 Let come to room temperature before serving.

 Shortly before serving, garnish with lavender blooms, if desired.
 Makes about 1 1/2 cups frosting, enough for topping 12 to 18 mini-cupcakes or 30 small cookies.
+The recipe can be doubled if you like.

 You also might like the additional garnishing and presentation ideas here.